 However, Regulation 2.4 clearly states that seafarers must be given paid annual leave and Standard A2.4 clearly states that annual leave shall be calculated at a minimum of 2.5 days per month of employment, which equates to a minimum of 30 days per year.
 Standard A2.4.3 also states that any agreement to forgo the minimum annual leave with pay prescribed in that standard, except in cases provided for by the competent authority, shall be prohibited.

-Therefore, the MLC, 2006 requirements can be read as indicating that the maximum continuous period that a seafarer should serve on board a vessel without leave, is 11 months.
+Therefore, MLC requirements that the maximum continuous period that a seafarer should serve on board a vessel ship without leave is 11 months.

 Does the requirement for paid annual leave mean that seafarers cannot be on board for more than 11 months at a time?

 Yes.
 The concept of paid annual leave is assumed to be an uninterrupted period (Guideline B.2.4.3, paragraph 2) that is to be taken annually and therefore the maximum period for service on board a ship or ships without leave would be 11 months [see question C2.1.j.
 Does the MLC, 2006 set a maximum limit on the length of an employment agreement?
 Can I have an SEA for a period longer than 12 months?].

 This is also linked to the requirement in Standard A2.5, paragraph 2(b), regarding the entitlement to repatriation in a period of less than 12 months [see question C2.5.a.
 What is the entitlement to repatriation?] [see question C2.5.g.
 Can a seafarer decide not to exercise a right to be repatriated when that entitlement arises?].